luisfun/discord-hono-docs/src/content/docs/guides/features.md

   - Large-scale: Can be low-cost

 Since Serverless Bots are not always running, they can be low-cost.
 Even for free use, most services do not have downtime.
+(More precisely, it's fast enough that the downtime is negligible)

 ### References